Working with Angular FormArray

 }

-Save the changes and fill the form.
-Add some data to the products list also.
-Click on the create customer info button and you will be able to see the data in the browser console.
+Save the changes and fill out the form.
+Add some data to the product list as well.
+Click on the create customer information button, and you will be able to see the data in the browser console.

-You saw how to create a form array and how to get the user entered data on the click of a button.
-You also will be required to populate the form array from some existing data.
+You saw how to create a form array and how to get the user-entered data at the click of a button.
+You will also be required to populate the form array from some existing data.
 Let's have a look at how to achieve it.

 ngOnInit(){